 - Birthright: Children born overseas to U.S. citizens are automatically U.S. citizens.

-The usual order of events for immigrating to the U.S. involves first getting a visa, then securing a green card, and finally applying for naturalization.1
+The usual order of events for immigrating to the U.S. involves first getting a visa, then securing a green card, and finally completing the naturalization application.1

 Once a foreigner gets a green card, he/she may petition for naturalization in either: